objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 Leaderboard Visualization
 =============

-The Leaderboard visualization needed to show the current leaders in both game play objectives.
+The Leaderboard Visualization needs to show the current leaders in both game play objectives.

 First, a leaderboard for the highest barscore.
 We figured the more people frequented the bar the more drinks they had to be consuming.
 Therefore the complicated mathematical equation of: